gqlc/gqlc/docs/README.md

 # The GraphQL Compiler
-The GraphQL Compiler or gqlc is used for scaffolding a GraphQL service as well as generating documentation.
+The GraphQL Compiler (gqlc) is used for scaffolding a GraphQL service as well as generating documentation.